 All trademarks, registered or otherwise, are the property of their respective owners.
 RME, DIGICheck and Hammerfall are registered trademarks of RME Intelligent Audio Solutions.
 DIGI96, SyncAlign, ZLM, SyncCheck, TMS, TotalMix, DURec and Fireface are trademarks of RME Intelligent Audio Solutions.
 Alesis and ADAT are registered trademarks of Alesis Corp.
 ADAT optical is a trademark of Alesis Corp.
 Microsoft, Windows, Windows 7/8/10 are registered trademarks or trademarks of Microsoft Corp.
 Steinberg, Cubase and VST are registered trademarks of Steinberg Media Technologies GmbH.
 ASIO is a trademark of Steinberg Media Technologies GmbH.
-Apple, iPhone, iPad, iOS, Mac OS and macOS X are registered trademarks of Apple Inc.
+Apple, iPhone, iPad, iOS and Mac OS are registered trademarks of Apple Inc.

 Copyright © Matthias Carstens, 01/2024.
-Version 2.1
+Version 1.5